 - The superficial cervical extensors typically showed increased activation in patients with neck pain, as well as delayed offset after activity.
 On the other hand, the deep cervical extensors show reduced activation.

-In conclusion, start with low load exercises with the aim of inducing neurophysiological adaptations by specifically activating deeper muscles it the cervical spine.
-Then, progress to high-load exercises with the aim of inducing morphological adaptations in order to increase the strength and endurance of the selected muscles and movements.
-In addressing your neck pain, it is also important that you work on thoracic spine mobility in addition to scapula strengthening exercises.
+In conclusion, to strengthen your neck out of pain, start with low load exercises, with the aim of inducing neurophysiological adaptations by specifically activating deeper muscles it the cervical spine.
+From there, progress to high-load exercises with the aim of inducing morphological adaptations in order to increase the strength and endurance of the selected muscles and movements.
+Be sure to not only address your deep neck flexors, but also the deep neck extensors, as they are just as important for neck strength!